Stakedllc/YIPs/YIPS/yip-3.md

 - Liquidity Risk: Defined as the ability to pull invested money out of the protocol in a timely fashion.
 As x, the amount of tokens supplied by RAY, increases, liquidity risk should also increase.
 This can be properly monitored by looking at available liquidity in the pools.

-- Liquidation Risk: Aave set different parameters on each asset pool to manage liquidity risk.
+- Liquidation Risk: Aave sets different parameters on each asset pool to manage liquidity risk.
+These parameters are subject to change by the Aave team / governence.
 Their risk parameters are described by asset below:
   - ETH
     - Loan-to-value: 75%
     - Liquidation Threshold: 80%